Table of Contents

-If you have just begun playing the electric guitar or simply want more flexibility from your gear, it’s great to know what the controls do.
-If you simply turn the tone and volume knobs up to max and use your guitar this way, you are missing out on some amazing sound shaping that is right under your fingers.
+Do you simply turn the tone and volume knobs up to max and leave them there?
+If so, you are missing out on some amazing sound shaping that is right under your fingers.

-In this article, we are going to explore different models and learn about how the electric guitar controls can help you get some great tones.
+In this Killer Rig article, we are going to explore different models.
+Plus, learn about how the electric guitar controls can help you get some great tones.

-The tone control on your guitar is a knob that affects the highs or treble in your sound.
+Your guitar’s tone control is a knob that modifies the treble or highs in your sound.
 Turning to the right (max) will give you the brightest sound.
 As you turn it to the left, it will get darker.

-The tone control can be very useful when you want to change up your sound without having to adjust the settings on your amp.
-For example, if you are playing a very bright and harsh amplifier, you can use the tone control to decrease the treble content.
+The tone control knob might be very helpful when you need to alter your sound.
+And without having to adjust the settings on your amp.

-The tone control is also an excellent way to go from a bright clean part in a song to a darker high-gain sound when distortion is applied.
+The tone control is also an excellent way to go from a bright clean part in a song to a darker high-gain sound.

-Most guitarists will use this control at its maximum setting, including me, as amplifiers do a great job at tone shaping.
+Most guitarists will use this control at its maximum setting.
+Normally because amplifiers do a great job at tone shaping.
 But there are some instances where you may need to quickly find a better balance in your sound.

-It is also possible to use your volume control for solo boosts.
-Simply set your volume knob in the middle, configure your amplifier the way you like, and then whenever you need a solo boost, you can turn up the control.
+It’s also possible to use your volume control for solo boosts.
+Simply set your volume knob in the middle, then configure your amplifier the way you like.
+And whenever you need a solo boost, you can turn up the control.

 Pickup Selector Switch